African art > African mask, tribal art, primitive art > Bidjogo Mask

 Watch the video

-Masque with horns, it comes from the Bidjogo , located in the Bissagos Archipelago consisting of some thirty islands off the coast of Guinea-Bissau.
-Tapestry nails, metal slats and red textiles adorn this mask featuring a bovine head with ajar mouth.
-The nostrils also have a ring.
-The mask is worn before or at the end of the initiation ceremonies, by a young initiate. cabaro, which will bend and bend, conveying the idea of a vigorous but still untamed young animal, and the need to go through the initiation process in order to acquire discipline and mastery.
-These types of masks appear today for entertainment parties and on the occasion of the passage of distinguished visitors.
-These masks, named vaca bruto in Portuguese Creole, were displayed on the bows of the warlords' ships.
-It was indeed the Portuguese sailors who introduced the animal to the archipelago in the 15th century.
-This population grows rice in swampy areas, and also provides for its livelihood from fishing.
-Other zoomorphic masks are produced, some related to aquatic fauna, and statues embodying deities, with triangular faces, named iran which have an apotropaic function and are placed sheltered in sanctuaries.
+The mask is worn before or at the end of initiation ceremonies, by a young "cabaro" initiate, who will bow and rear, conveying the idea of a vigorous but still untamed young animal, and the need to go through the initiatory process in order to acquire discipline and mastery.
+This type of mask appears nowadays for entertainment parties and on the occasion of the passage of distinguished visitors.
+These masks, named vaca bruto in Portuguese Creole, were displayed on the prows of warlords' boats.
+It was indeed Portuguese sailors who introduced the animal to the archipelago in the 15th century.

 Estimated shipping cost